leedsy/PodSync-Manager/README.md

 A self-hosted web manager for turning selected YouTube subscriptions into private Podsync podcast feeds, including classic-iPod-compatible video post-processing.

+## Features

+- Web Interface
+- Connect to your YouTube account
+- Select what channels you would like to convert into a podcast
+- Select how many episodes and the retention of the files
+- Select Audio or iPod Classic Video formats
+- Provide RSS URL for you to add into iTunes
+- Auto refresh YouTube for new episodes to automatically add

 ## v0.6.0 highlights

 - New **Setup & Settings** page in the web GUI.